BrunoDelb/alibabacloudguide/ecs.md

 There are two modes of access to ECS instance metadata: normal mode and enhanced mode.
 The enhanced mode uses token-based authentication access.
 This protects against Server-Side Request Forgery (SSRF) attacks.
-In an SSRF attack, the attacker takes advantage of a server\'s vulnerabilities to send requests to the server to access resources on the internal network.
+In an SSRF attack, the attacker takes advantage of a server's vulnerabilities to send requests to the server to access resources on the internal network.
 The enhanced security mode is therefore recommended.

 The principle of the enhanced security mode is as follows:
 -   Send a request for creation of a token by specifying the duration of validity (TTL),
 -   When requesting metadata, specify the generated token using the HTTP header `x-aliyun-ecs-metadata-token`.

 Here is an example:

-TOKEN=`curl -X PUT \"http://100.100.100.200/latest/api/token\" -H
+TOKEN=`curl -X PUT "http://100.100.100.200/latest/api/token" -H
-\"X-aliyun-ecs-metadata-token-ttl-seconds: 21600\"`
+"X-aliyun-ecs-metadata-token-ttl-seconds: 21600"`

 curl http://100.100.100.200/latest/meta-data/instance-id -H
-\"X-aliyun-ecs-metadata-token: \$TOKEN\"
+"X-aliyun-ecs-metadata-token: $TOKEN"

 ### User Data

-The User Data allow to customize the behavior of the boot and to pass data to the instance (example: automatically update packages, activate services, display logs, install dependencies, \...).
+The User Data allow to customize the behavior of the boot and to pass data to the instance (example: automatically update packages, activate services, display logs, install dependencies, ...).

 This User Data must be encoded in base 64 before being transmitted and its size cannot exceed 16 KB.
 Moreover, User Data can only be used with VPC type instances.

-Specifically, at boot time, as soon as the instance goes into the `Running `state, the system executes the User Data with `root `permissions and then runs the initialization scripts in the `/etc/init `directory.
+Specifically, at boot time, as soon as the instance goes into the `Running` state, the system executes the User Data with `root` permissions and then runs the initialization scripts in the `/etc/init` directory.

 To create User Data:
 -   Create a text file whose first line can be:

 ```{=html}